-Research THAT graduate program and the primary faculty ahead of time.
+Research the graduate program and primary faculty ahead of time.
 Come up with five specific questions that apply only to that graduate program.
 Go into an interview with five things you want that program to know about YOU.
-This way, you’ll find a way to bring the conversation back to those five things, so that your conversations are meaningful and you are memorable.
+This way, you’ll find a way to bring the conversation back to those five things, so that your conversations are meaningful and so you are memorable.
 Write thank you emails that are non-generic and bring up points that are specific to your interview.Danielle Bonadies (@dbonadies)

 I made sure I had a few topics memorized from published articles by the directors of the school I was interviewing at to draw upon in conversations.
-I wanted to show I cared about the school to research what they had done in the academic ring and to be a part of it going forwardKarl K. (@KarlK_)
+I wanted to show I cared about the school enough to research what they had done in the academic ring and to be a part of it going forward.Karl K. (@KarlK_)

 Why did you choose the grad school you did?

 I chose @slc_gc_grads because of the bigger class size and location.
 My advice to applicants is to do your research, smile a lot, follow your heart, don’t compare yourself to other applicants, and remember everything will work out the way it’s supposed to!Anna Kolbuszewska (@GeneQueeen)